-Hi, this is Julie Johnson with Firebox Training.
-Today in this Python training video, I’m going to show you how to install PyDev which is a nice little plug in you can use with Eclipse used to develop Python programs.
+In this Python training video, we will demonstrate you how to install PyDev which is a plug in you can use within the Eclipse environment used to develop Python programs.

 So I’m going to just create a real quick Python program, just go up to FILE, New.
 I’ll create a PyDev project.
 I will just call this “First Python Project.”
 I’m going to click on this link here to configure the interpreter that I have and I just so happen to have Python 2.7 installed directly on my C drive so it looks like it’s already there, but if for some reason this is blank here you can always go to NEW and point to it.

 Okay so I can just hit cancel here.
 I’m going to stick with all the defaults on this page here and just hit finish.
 So here it is my project and this will automatically show up in here, I can actually collapse this.
 Inside of my project I’d like to create a Python class.
 So I can right click on here and I’ll say NEW and I’ll say PyDev module.
 I’m going to call this package “com dot firebox training” and I’m going to call the name of my class, I’ll make this the Person class and I’ll hit finish.
 Now there are all these other templates in there too.
 You can play around with that too so you know what the templates contain.
 This is just a request for you to donate and I’m just going to X out of here for now.